Gay bathhouse: Canada

 On February 5, 1981, 150 police raided four gay bathhouses in Toronto, Ontario: the Club Baths, the Romans II Health and Recreation Spa, the Richmond Street Health Emporium, and The Barracks.
 The Richmond Health Emporium was so badly damaged in the raid that it never reopened.
 Nicknamed Operation Soap, the raid resulted in the arrests of 268 men.
 There was an immediate and angry response from both the gay and lesbian community and over 3,000 people gathered in protest.
 A second demonstration which took place on February 20, included over 4,000 people who gathered at Queen's Park and marched to Metro Toronto Police's 52 Division.
+Operation Soap is considered a special turning point in the history of the lesbian, gay, bisexual and transgender community in Canada; the raids and their aftermath are today widely considered to be the Canadian equivalent of the 1969 Stonewall riots in New York City.